syclops/til/README.md

-# til
+# Today I Learned

-A collection of things I've learned
+A collection of things I've learned.